-There are many different types of photo booths — like the ones provided by us— such as Regular booths, GIF booths, Black & White booths or Green Screen booths with fully customizable backgrounds.
+There are many different types of self-service photo booth rentals — like the ones provided by us— such as Regular booths, a GIF photobooth rentals, a Black & White photo booth or a Green Screen photobooth with fully customizable backgrounds.
 These booths allow you to set themed party images or company logos as unique backdrops to your photos.
 If that sounds too complicated than keep it simple by just adding a colored backdrop or photo booth props.

 Take a peek at this photo booth rental checklist to make sure you've got everything covered.

 Make your dance floor fun — the last thing you want is people feeling self-conscious.